Pool Chemistry Points System - Water Balance Made Simple

 The SLAM Method for Problem Water

 When your pool turns green or cloudy, implement the SLAM (Shock Level And Maintain) process.
-Calculate your shock level based on CYA: multiply CYA by 0.5 for your target shock FC level.
+Calculate your shock level based on CYA: typical shock levels range from 12ppm FC (CYA 30ppm) to 32ppm FC (CYA 80ppm).
+Consult current SLAM methodology charts for precise levels based on your specific CYA reading.
 Maintain this level until you pass the Overnight Chlorine Loss Test (OCLT).

 Salt Water Generator Considerations